davidmatthew-ie/weather-map-widget/readme.txt

 5. The widget view from the admin area (Appearance > Widgets).

 == Changelog ==

+= 1.3.0 =
+* Added feature to define border-radius (rounded corners).
+* Added feature for the spot forecast time (from now, 12 hours from now, or 24 hours from now).
+* Updated widget UI to use less space.
+* Updated the FAQ section.
+* Updated existing translations.
+* Added Turkish translation (thanks for tansi for the assistance!).

 = 1.2.0 =
 * Added Spot Forecast feature.